rsayyed591/rsayyed591/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/rsayyed591](https://github.com/rsayyed591)

-- 💬 Ask me about **Python, JavaScript, C, SQL, Java, Web Development, AI/ML**
+- 💬 Ask me about **Java, Python, JavaScript, C, and Web Development**

 - 📫 How to reach me: [https://www.linkedin.com/in/rehan42/](https://www.linkedin.com/in/rehan42/)